Camera Use in the Paulson Reading Room

 Handling of materials

 All unbound items must lie flat on the reading table.
-All bound materials must be placed on a foam book rest.
+All bound materials must be placed on a book support.
 Bound volumes may not be flattened in order to obtain better images.
-Staff will ensure that all handling of materials is safe and appropriate.
+Staff may assist in positioning the item so that it is fully supported.
+Furniture may not be rearranged.
+Patrons may not stand on chairs or tables.

 Reference desk staff will assist to ensure proper handling.